Service Workbench

 Existing custom kernels

 Rapids AI: Rapids AI is a tool that allows faster processing speed in machine learning algorithms.
-We have deployed a new kernel for Sagemaker notebooks specifically for Rapids AI in SWB (conda_rapids_23.06).
+We have deployed a new kernel for Sagemaker notebooks specifically for Rapids AI in (conda_rapids_23.06).